 The Software Reset command (RESET) restores the device to its initial power up state, except for the volatile FREEZE bit in the Configuration register CR1[1] and the volatile PPB Lock bit in the PPB Lock Register.
 The Freeze bit and the PPB Lock bit will remain set at their last value prior to the software reset.
 To clear the FREEZE bit and set the PPB Lock bit to its protection mode selected power on state, a full power-on-reset sequence or hardware reset must be done.
-Note that the non-volatile bits in the configuration register, TBPROT, TBPARM, and BPNV, retain their previous state after a Software Reset.
-The Block Protection bits BP2, BP1, and BP0, in the status register will only be reset if they are configured as volatile via the BPNV bit in the Configuration Register (CR1[3]) and FREEZE is cleared to zero .
+Note that the nonvolatile bits in the configuration register, TBPROT, TBPARM, and BPNV, retain their previous state after a Software Reset.
+The Block Protection bits BP2, BP1, and BP0, in the status register will only be reset if they are configured as volatile via the BPNV bit in the Configuration Register (CR1[3]) and FREEZE is cleared to 0.
 The software reset cannot be used to circumvent the FREEZE or PPB Lock bit protection mechanisms for the other security configuration bits.
-The reset command is executed when CS# is brought to high state and requires $t{\rm RPH}$ time to execute.
+The reset command is executed when CS# is brought to HIGH state and requires t{RPH} time to execute.

-Figure 116 Software reset (RESET F0h) command sequence
+Figure 105 Software Reset command sequence

-9.9.2 Mode bit reset (MBR FFh)
+10.9.2 Mode Bit Reset (MBR FFh)